 Many contributors have written articles for this website.
 However, there are four core individuals.
 Here is some information about us:

-Crimsonflwr holds a Bachelor of Science degree in Chemical engineering.
-He’s been interested in sleep even since he was young with and fascinated with pushing the body’s limits.
-In the past, he has attempted several polyphasic schedules, and after many tries, successfully adapted to Everyman 1.
-His polyphasic journey started once his daughter was born, which forced him to compromise with certain aspects of his life.
-This change eventually lead to him reducing the time he spent sleeping, and allowed him to gather first-hand experience of what being a polyphasic sleeper is like.
+Crimson holds a Bachelor of Science degree in Chemical engineering.
+He has been interested in sleep even since he was young.
+He was captivated by the idea of pushing the body over its limits.
+In the past, he has attempted several polyphasic schedules However, after many tries, he successfully adapted to Everyman 1.
+His polyphasic journey started after the birth of his daughter, which forced him to compromise certain aspects of his life.
+This change eventually forced him to cut back some sleep time and allowed him to gather first-hand experience of being a polyphasic sleeper.
 Since joining the polyphasic community, Crimsonflwr has conducted the 2018 polyphasic survey, which helped improve the credibility of the science.
-He is also working on several other projects with the goal of answering some of the hardest questions regarding polyphasic sleep.
-He’s currently a Discord administrator, a moderator on r/polyphasic and one of the key people producing content on the Youtube channel.
-Crimsonflwr’s hobbies include homebrewing, gardening and cooking delicious meals.
+He is also working on several other projects with the goal of answering some of the hardest questions of polyphasic sleep.
+He is currently a Discord administrator, a moderator on r/polyphasic and one of the key people who produce content on the YouTube channel.
+Crimson‚Äôs hobbies are homebrewing, gardening and cooking delicious meals.